 - 1. Submit a completed application. - 2.
 Pay \$50 nonrefundable application fee. - 3.
 Bachelor of Science in Nursing degree from an accredited nursing program (ACEN, CNEA, or CCNE), which is also regionally accredited. - 4.
 Minimum undergraduate cumulative GPA of 2.8 on a 4.0 scale. - 5.
 Official transcripts of all prior college academicwork. - 6.
 Proof of current, unencumbered licensure as a registered professional nurse in the United States. - 7.
 Evidence of one year of professional nursing experience preferred. - 8.
-Evidence of completion of undergraduate health assessment and nursing research courses with a minimum grade of C for both courses. - 9.
+Three letters of recommendation from persons who are able to speak to the applicant's ability to undertake graduate education.
+One letter from a nursing faculty member from the student's baccalaureate nursing program is preferred. - 9.
+A 500- to 750-word typed essay detailing professional and educational workgoals. - 10.
+Evidence of completion of undergraduate health assessment and nursing research courses with a minimum grade of C for both courses. - 11.
 The College may request an interview.